-Cellular senescence is when the cells in our body stop the process of division.
-In the 1960s, two scientists, Leonard Hayflick and Paul Moorhead were performing experiments on human cells and discovered that they had set lifespan and that the cells ceased creating and dividing after a set amount of divisions.
-Hayflick and Moorhead were the first to associate cellular senescence with the process of aging, later it was also associated as a process in helping to protect against cancers.
-Further, cellular senescence has also recently been associated with other biological processes such as tissue repair, development, and aging and age-related disorders.
+Cellular senescence means that the cells in our body stop dividing.
+In the 1960s, two scientists, Leonard Hayflick and Paul Moorhead, conducted experiments on human cells and found that they have a certain life cycle, but after a certain amount of division After that, it will never reproduce, nor will it split.
+Hayflick and Moorhead were the first to associate cellular aging with the human aging process, which was later believed to help prevent cancer.
+In addition, cell senescence is also related to biological processes such as tissue repair, development, aging, and age-related diseases.

 Premature cellular senescence caused by free radicals increases the aging process in our bodies which can result in a weakened immune system, diseases, infections, and early aging.
 The process of cellular senescence can be initiated, triggered, or sped up through a variety of stress-related factors that can occur from internal or environmentally damaging factors such as oxidative stress.

 What is Vitamin E?

 Vitamin E is a group of fat-soluble vitamins that protect our immune system by fighting off free radicals and has been studied extensively for its abilities in how it can benefit our health, healing, the slowing of the aging process, as well assisting in preventing certain diseases such as cancers and heart disease.
 Ensuring that you get enough vitamin E is a great way of looking out for and maintaining your health as well as the early prevention of cellular senescence.
 Talk to your doctor first before taking any vitamin E supplements.

 - Sweet potatoes

 Various studies on vitamin E have shown that vitamin E may reduce cell aging.

 - In one study, a low intake of vitamin E was shown to accelerate cellular senescence in those who have cardiovascular disease.